memgraph/memgraph/docs/user_technical/open-cypher.md

 ### Reading existing Data

-The simplest usage of the language is to find some data stored in the database.
+The simplest usage of the language is to find data stored in the database.
 For that purpose, the following clauses are offered:

   * `MATCH`, which searches for patterns;
   * `WHERE`, for filtering the matched data and
-  * `RETURN`, which is used to define the results.
+  * `RETURN`, for defining what will be presented to the user in the result set.

 #### MATCH